 In conclusion, the responses clearly demonstrate how important it is to value the creative lead of influencers when planning a campaign.
 Influencers build a community of followers who look to them for inspiration or advice, but can only make use of their voice if a brand truly offers what they stand for.
 Instead of jumping on a trend or movement because it’s current, brands should ensure all their marketing stays true to a brand voice, and be transparent and knowledgeable about topics they want to market around.
 This eliminates the likelihood of potential consumers feeling used or not taken seriously.

-The main takeaways are clear; value your influencers’ creative lead and utilise this within the strategy by recognising the benefits offered by authentic engagement with their audience!
+The main takeaways are clear; value your influencers’ creative lead and utilise this within the strategy by recognizing the benefits offered by authentic engagement with their audience!